Lattay/Jungle/README.md

 This project is for experimentation purpose and I am very curious of what will appear at the end.

+# Current state of the project

+The project is still in its very early stage where I did not implemented all the basics features and I am still designing some mechanisms.
+That is why there is noot even a Makefile.

 # Principles

 This program simulate the evolution of a population of individuals interacting